 How is Predictive Analytics Implemented at Work?

 Predictive analytics is being implemented in many different industries.
 For example, an entertainment platform can predict a person’s interests.
 This enables them to target advertisements for certain shows and movies to an audience, which is based on the algorithms and other information associated with the selected shows.

 The collected information can create predictive models of which workers on a worksite are most likely to experience an accident.
 This information can also predict how much money the injuries could cost the employer.
 Some information gathered by predictive analytics includes:

 - Recordable incident rate

 - Safety training and certification compliance

 In the future, it is the hope that additional data can also be included in these data sets, such as information gathered from fatigue monitors, peer data, and human capital management systems.
 With currently-available information, some worksites can implement safety procedures based on real-time data since sensors can be set up on the worksite to track data in real-time.

-Chester County Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Provide Legal Assistance to Injured Employees
+Chester County Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Provide Legal Assistance to Injured Employees

 Predictive analytics can help mitigate work accidents, but it does not completely prevent them.
 If you have a work injury, you may be entitled to workers’ compensation benefits.
 Our Chester County workers’ compensation lawyers at Wusinich, Sweeney & Ryan, LLC help injured workers with their claims.
 Complete our online form or call us at 610-594-1600 for a free consultation today.
 Located in Exton, Pennsylvania, we proudly help workers throughout Downingtown, West Chester, Exton, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.